 I cook healthy foods to bake unhealthy treats.
 We don’t subscribe to any particular diet but we eat cleanly — using very little processed foods and lots of fresh, seasonal fruits and vegetables.
 I shop at Whole Foods way too much and buy organic when possible.
 Baking is my favorite though, and when I bake…I BAKE.
 You’ll find very few “healthy” desserts here.
 I’m a firm believer in moderation.

 I’m no professional.
-I’m a self-taught baker, and I take all of my photos with my iPhone 7 Plus, if that gives you any idea of my level.
+I’m a self-taught cooker, baker and photographer.
+I’m all about painting a real picture of what it’s like to cook for others…and I can assure you everything photographed is devoured within seconds of photographing.
 I started this blog for two reasons.
 First, it’s a creative outlet for myself.
 Baking and cooking gives me an outlet to experiment with new tastes and textures and use the right side of the brain, which seems to rarely be used these days.
 Second, I wanted to keep my own log of recipes to pass down to future generations.
 I’m always a little jealous when people have those special biscuits their grandmother used to make that bring them right back to being in her house or Aunt Sue’s collard greens.
 Food is so much more than the actual ingredients used to cook or bake it.
 It activates all your senses.
 Those smells, the way the food tastes on your tongue, the people you’re with while you’re sharing it, the topics of conversation you’re sharing around this food — all sear this special memory into your brain, which makes those memories so much sweeter than the food that was consumed.
 I hope to pass these recipes down to my own children… and hopefully they’ll do the same (if they choose to have children…look, no judgment here).

 I’m real.
 I have a family and a full-time job as a high school teacher in the Washington, DC metro region.
 If you know me, you know I like to keep it real.